Shredmetal/Enterprise-grade-birthday-wisher-bot-AWS-lambda/readme.md

 ### Core Functionality
 - Cloud-native customer data ingestion via S3-based data lake architecture (because traditional databases are for companies stuck in 2023)
-- AI-powered personalized message generation leveraging industry-leading LLM providers (transforming "Happy Birthday" into a mission-critical AI use case)
+- AI-powered personalised message generation leveraging industry-leading LLM providers (transformational implementation of turning "Happy Birthday" into a mission-critical AI use case)
 - Legacy communication protocol support via SMTP (because email still exists, unfortunately.
 This business believes in Web3 communications where our interactions are securely persisted on a blockchain, but we have not implemented it due to compatibility issues with legacy communications protocols)